 Team LDM

-from left: Joyce Haddad, Dr. Yi Lin, Nalinda Wanikpun, Shannon Yasuda, Dr. Moira Dillon, Seán Dillon, Kate Fourie, Raina ChenG, Shubhdip Kundlas, Mohit Mukherji.
+from left: Joyce Haddad, Dr. Yi Lin, Nalinda Wanikpun, Shannon Yasuda, Dr. Moira Dillon, Seán Reilly, Kate Fourie, Raina ChenG, Shubhdip Kundlas, Mohit Mukherji.

 principal investigator